DevRitesh08/AnonymousReputationSystem/README.md

 **Q: Is the system compatible with existing blockchain networks?**
 A: Currently implemented on Stacks blockchain with Clarity smart contracts.
 Phase 3 development includes cross-chain bridging to enable compatibility with Ethereum, Bitcoin, and other major blockchains.

+---
+## Contributing

+We welcome contributions to the Anonymous Reputation System!
+Please refer to our contribution guidelines and code of conduct.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.